bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 Them, cenah:
 > That’s it!
 See below for some more discussion about how this delegation pattern might evolve.
 Otherwise, onto [Custom logic in the middle — dependency injection](https://spookylukey.github.io/django-views-the-right-way/dependency-injection.html).

-### Discussion: Function based generic views - Lite
+### Discussion: Function based generic views - Mahmuda's version

 - What happens if you keep going with this parameterisation pattern?
   - Let’s say you have not one model,
     - but lots of models
   - where you want to display a list,
     - with the same kind of filtering/sorting/paging logic applied?

+- You might end up with
+  - an `object_list` function and
+  - a bunch of parameters, instead of `product_list`.
+  - _In other words_, you’ll end up with your own function based generic views, [just like the ones that used to exist in Django](https://django.readthedocs.io/en/1.4.X/topics/generic-views.html#generic-views-of-objects).

 ..., TBA.